erikDillaman/linearRegression_bitcoinReddit/README.md

 [linearRegression_bitcoinReddit.pde] Main source code for the linear regression map tool

-[parsedTable.csv] Main source code for the sketch

-[bitcoinPrice.csv] A collection of common words and symbols that will be ignored when the program parses the input file

-[title.png] The banner graphic at the top of the sketch

-[Node.pde] The  graphic that appears when the parsing is complete

-[GillSansMT.TTF] A screenshot that shows a completed parse.
-When the parse is complete, the icon at the bottom of this screenshot will be displayed and information about the parse will be written to the console
+[parsedTable.csv] An organized table by date that contains the number of Reddit mentions of the keyword 'bitcoin' scraped from the site

+[bitcoinPrice.csv] Bitcoin historical pricing data

+[Node.pde] A class file that describes the pricing nodes that are overlayed across the graph

+[GillSansMT.TTF] Font used in the UI

 ~ Livestream Video Tutorials from a Professional Development focused on creating this tool~